Finding an Element’s Nearest Relative Positioned Ancestor

 Have you ever been faced with a CSS positioning dilemma where an element with

 position: absolute isn’t being positioned as you’d expect?
-Setting absolute positioning on an element will position it in relation to its nearest ancestor that has its position set to
+Setting absolute positioning on an element will position it in relation to its nearest ancestor that has its position set to something other than

 In the above image, the absolute-positioned element is positioned with the same CSS in both examples:

 But it ends up in a different place in each example.
 This is because in the first example its parent (the pink element) has

 position: relative, whereas in the second it’s another ancestor that has relative positioning (the grey element).

 It’s worth noting that if no ancestor is positioned, an element with

 position: absolute will be placed in relation to the

 In a relatively simple example like this one, a quick examination of the CSS makes it easy to determine which ancestor has relative positioning, and we can adjust our styles accordingly if they’re not having the desired effect.
 But sometimes, in more complex codebases (especially with a lot of nested elements), finding which ancestor of an element has relative positioning can be a little trickier.
 This most commonly happens to me when building complex headers with full-width dropdown submenus: I generally need to position them in relation to the entire header, but somewhere I’ve inadvertently set